vinbabu/react/readme.md

 # Required functionality

-- This is a simple benefit selection application
+- This is a simple benefit selection application Using React, Redux and Hooks

-- The UI is currently hardcoded, you need to use the data in benefits.json to render the list of benefit packages (Basic, Additional ...), their respective categories (Health, Travel, ...) and the respective benefits (Actual, Accrued...) under each category.
+- Data fetching from benefits.json to render the list of benefit packages (Basic, Additional ...), their respective categories (Health, Travel, ...) and the respective benefits (Actual, Accrued...) under each category.

 - Review selection button will be disabled to begin with unless the user selects at least one package by checking 'include' and at least one benefit for any category in that package.